Pitfalls of Offshoring Too Early

 To avoid eliminating any possible new markets with a failed launch, you need to do your homework.
 Don’t assume that success at home translates into success abroad.
 Consult with experts, test the market and consider every aspect of international expansion before you map out your plan and try to put it into effect.
 That initial research is crucial as it will help you avoid a wide range of potential problems later on.

 Overburdened, overstressed and overloaded employees can represent another major pitfall.
-When you try to grow quickly, it’s all too easy to leave your employees vulnerable to burnout as they are forced to take on more than they can reasonably manage.
-Ensure that your execution plans for expansion take into account new projects and demands and how they fit into your existing team’s workload.
+When you try to grow quickly and start offshoring too early, it’s easy to leave your employees vulnerable to burnout.
+Ensure your execution plans take into account new projects and demands and how they fit into your existing team’s workload.

 Trading in new markets often means new problems that your business may not have experienced before.
 You must be ready to adapt and resolve problems quickly by ensuring your team receives the appropriate training.
 Whether it’s dealing with customer support issues or software bugs and plugins, your employees must be prepared to resolve issues quickly and efficiently to guarantee your success.
 If you scale before you are prepared, not only will your brand’s reputation suffer but the future of your business too.